grafana/pyroscope/docs/sources/operators-guide/run-production-environment/_index.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/running-production-environment/
+  - /docs/fire/latest/operators-guide/running-production-environment/
-description: Learn how to run Grafana Mimir in production.
+description: Learn how to run Grafana Fire in production.
 menuTitle: Run in production
-title: Run Grafana Mimir in production
+title: Run Grafana Fire in production
 weight: 80
 ---

-# Run Grafana Mimir in production
+# Run Grafana Fire in production

-The following topics provide guidance for you to consider when you run Grafana Mimir in a production environment.
+The following topics provide guidance for you to consider when you run Grafana Fire in a production environment.

 {{< section menuTitle="true" >}}